Welcome To Erasmus+ 2022-2023!

 Duration of the Mobility

-- Faculty member submitting a proposal is required to conduct at least 8 hours of teaching activity during the five business days at host institution.
+- Faculty are required to conduct at least 8 hours of teaching activity during 5 business days at KUL.

-- DSU faculty in Biological Sciences, Computer Information Systems, English, and Psychology may apply for an Erasmus+ mobility (academic exchange), from October 1 to October 19.
+- DSU faculty in Biological Sciences, Computer Information Systems, English, History, Social Work, Sociology, Social Justice and Criminology, and Psychology may apply for an Erasmus+ teaching mobility (academic exchange), from October 11 to October 23.

 - Once KUL department Erasmus+ coordinators complete the review and approve, the DSU applications are forwarded to the DSU Erasmus+ Recruitment Committee.